robert-westenberger/knowledgebase/C-Programming/pointers.md

 ip = &z[0]; /* ip now points to z[0] */
 ```

+# Pointers and Function Arguments
+Since arguments are passed to functions by value in C, there is no direct way for the called function to alter a variable in the calling function.
 # Pointer to Pointer
 Also known as **double indirection**